Northwestern Syria offensive (2024): Background

 Since the March 2020 Idlib ceasefire agreement, large scale operations ceased between opposition and pro-government forces in Northwestern Syria.
 However, revolutionary groups based in northwestern Syria prepared for a resumption of hostilities, with HTS in particular strengthening its military capabilities by reforming its structures into a "conventional armed force", improving training, and setting up special forces specializing in raids and night-time operations.
 According to the Kyiv Post, some Islamist social media accounts said that the Idlib-based rebels received some training and other support by Ukraine's Main Directorate of Intelligence.
 Meanwhile, the Syrian government suffered from growing corruption, with researcher Charles Lister describing it as the "world's biggest narco state" whose "corrupt business elite and a powerful network of military commanders, militia leaders and warlords" were held together by drug trade revenue, especially trade of Captagon.
 Starting in late 2022, HTS forces launched a series of infiltration and sniper attacks on government forces, leading up to the offensive.
 In retaliation, there was shelling of Idlib Governorate as well as Russian air strikes.
 Aleppo had been controlled by Bashar al-Assad's government and Iranian-backed militias since the Aleppo offensive in 2016.

 According to Abu Hassan al-Hamwi, head of HTS's military wing, the offensive had been planned for a year prior to its launch.
 Beginning in 2019, HTS developed a military doctrine aimed at transforming loosely organized opposition and jihadist fighters into a conventional military force.
 The group established specialized military branches, most notably a drone unit that produced reconnaissance, attack, and suicide drones.
 HTS additionally established coordination with southern Syrian rebels, creating a unified command structure that incorporated leaders from approximately 25 rebel groups, with the strategic objective of encircling Damascus from multiple directions.
 HTS initiated the offensive partly to disrupt regional powers' diplomatic normalization with the Assad regime and to counter escalating aerial attacks on northwestern Syria.
 The group determined that Assad's international allies were strategically constrained, with Russia committed to its war in Ukraine and both Iran and Hezbollah engaged in conflict with Israel, presenting a favorable tactical opportunity.

 In October 2024, a large mobilization by HTS and government forces was initiated in the Aleppo countryside, as the Syrian rebels reported that they had been preparing for months for a large-scale offensive against government forces within the city of Aleppo.
-On 26 November 2024, government forces artillery struck the opposition held town of Ariha, killing and injuring 16 civilians.
+On 26 November 2024, government forces artillery struck the opposition held town of Ariha, killing and injuring 16 civilians, mostly children.